V-Play-Games/pokemon-masters-info/Content History.md

 - Special Event Phase 2: Land and Sea Awaken
 - Story Event: Two Champions

-Credits to Jass on Discord for the raw data
+Credits to Jass#0247 on Discord for the raw data